Why are varicose veins itchy?

 • Antihistamines: This medication helps to reduce the histamine, thereby reducing the itch.

-• Compression stockings: Wearing compression stockings can also help by improving circulation in the legs.
+• Compression stockings: Wearing compression stockings can also help improve circulation in the legs.

-• Keep moving: Light exercise, such as walking keeps the circulation in your legs moving.
+• Keep moving: Light exercise, such as walking, keeps your legs’ circulation moving.

 Seek expert advice

 The doctors at The Vein Institute specialise in varicose vein treatment.
-We offer patients a comprehensive treatment program to treat varicose veins, with non-surgical laser treatment techniques.
-The benefits of laser treatment to patients are:
+We offer patients a comprehensive program using non-surgical laser treatment techniques.
+You can learn more in our Definitive Guide to Varicose Vein Treatment.

 • Walk-in walk-out treatment